 by Michael Lam | Dec 28, 2016

-This year, messaging and AI came to the mainstream media and became one, it’s called a “Chatbot”.
+2017 was suppose to be the year, messaging and AI came to the mainstream and “became one”, it’s called a “Chatbot”.
 With Microsoft and Facebook popularizing this phenomenon of a Chatbot, a new trend has risen, and it’s the promise of a chatbot augmenting your business or possibly taking over a business completely.
 How can this new technology benefit or hurt the real estate industry?
 Let’s first define a chatbot.

 What is a chatbot?

 Wiki says “a chatter robot is a type of conversational agent, a computer program designed to simulate an intelligent conversation with one or more human users via auditory or textual method.”
 Another way to define a chatbot, it’s a program designed to take messages from a user and respond back with a relevant answer.
-The “relevant” answer can be thought of being pure AI (artificial intelligence) or some form AI.
+The “relevant” answer can be thought of being AI (artificial intelligence), depending how the answers are served/stored/pulled.
 How could a chatbot benefit an agent and how could it improve the client & agent relationship experience?

 Real estate notoriously is slow to adopt any new technology and only recently that last 10 years have we seen a wave of new technology in that space, i.e HomeTrueScore.
 Even with that, you still have the common questions that challenges the core principle of a real estate transaction.
 Do we need real estate agents (the middle man)?
 I’m on record being a strong believer needing a real estate agent by your side when you arguably make the LARGEST purchase of your life.
 You always need a ‘confidant’.
 But due to the influx of sub-par, unqualified agents muddying up the group of qualified agents.
 It’s easy to choose the “bad apples” to work with.

-Top agents like Allen Benjamin and Jordan Mott, don’t really care about bad agents.
+Top agents like John St Clair and Julio Orozco, don’t really care about bad agents.
 Their laser focus and commitment to their clients, supersedes any negative outcome from those unqualified agents.
 They put their clients first and are always willing to adopt new technologies that provides a superior service than any ONE technology can offer.

 How a Real Estate Chatbot could help your business: